 Employee shareholders can represent a significant investment group in certain companies.
 In the US, employees own 8% of the stock in their companies.
 In France, around 51% of all employees have access to employee stock schemes and in 2018 their shareholdings represented approximately 3.5% of the total capital of French firms.
-But to invest, do employees need to love their company and approve of its ethical performance?
+But to invest, do employees need to love their company and approve its ethical performance?

 Growing ethical concerns for investors – but what about employees?

 Environmental, social, and governance (ESG) standards and the performance of companies in relation to those standards help socially conscious investors screen their investments.
 Such considerations are becoming increasingly important to investors.
-But we wanted to find out if is this true for all elements of the investor community, particularly for employee investors.
+But we wanted to find out if this is true for all elements of the investor community, particularly for employee investors.

 In theory, employee share ownership should be a motivational tool for workers as well as a useful savings instrument for the employee and a potential source of finance for the company.
 Such schemes are widely encouraged through tax breaks and other government incentives.